cyrillkuettel/search_the_web/README.md

 # Advanced Web Search.
+The overall goal for this project is to search the internet more effectively.

-The idea for this project was apply the "site:" command in google search to multiple websites at once.
+The idea for this project was apply the "site:" command in google to search multiple websites.
-The goal was to increase efficiency.
+There are some sites I'd search over and over again, and more often than not, they have exactly the ting I need.

 The backend is written in python.
 For this I have used the "googlesearch" package.